HAND PLANE SUCCESS: How to Fine-Tune This Tool So It Works Like It Should

 • flattening the bottom of the plane (called the sole).

-Of these steps, sharpening the blade, or plane iron as it’s called in the world of hand planes, is your first task.
+Of these four steps, sharpening the blade, or plane iron as it’s called in the world of hand planes, is your first task.
 You can muddle along with a less-than-flat sole or a frog that’s not as smooth as it should be, but a dull plane iron turns any plane into nothing more than a fancy paperweight.

 There are two essentials behind every sharp plane iron: a correct bevel angle of 25 to 30 degrees; and a finely honed edge that’s capable of cleanly slicing curls of end-grain from softwood test blocks.
 Both bevel angle and a sharp edge work together to create success.
 The bevel angle is the angle formed by the two surfaces of the plane iron that come together in a point.
 Both faces of the bevel must be fully honed for the edge to be effective.